Applied Quantitative Ecology

 • Stable Isotope Mixing Models

-An optional applied project is independent research completed under the guidance of a CWS instructor.
-It can involve working on a project related to a school or work or one provided by CWS staff.
+An Applied Project is independent project completed under the guidance of a CWS instructor.
+It can involve working on a project related to a school or work or one provided by a CWS instructor.

-All students in the Applied Quantitative Ecology Program are eligible to enroll in 1-3 credits each term to work on their project.
-CWS instructors will work with students to determine the appropriate number of credits each term.
+All students in CWS’s Professional Certificate Program are eligible to enroll in 1-3 credits each term to work on their project.
+CWS instructors will work with participants to determine the appropriate number of credits each term, which can be substituted for up to 5 credits of electives.

 Program Flier